 Large satellite preparation and solar array deployment

-Large, clean rooms and associated electrical ground support equipment will support the preparation and checking of satellites prior to and between tests.
+Large clean rooms and associated electrical and mechanical ground support equipment will support the preparation and checking of satellites before and between tests.
 These rooms will also be used for solar array deployment tests and satellite integration.

 Centre of gravity and moments of inertia

 This facility can be used to measure a satellite’s mass properties, as well as moments of inertia and products of inertia, to ensure that it is consistent with design parameters.

 To simulate the stresses of a launch sequence, the vibration test facility will vibrate satellites in three axes over a frequency range of 5-100Hz and acceleration levels up to 1.5g.
 The pyro-shock tests simulate separation of the satellite from the launch vehicle adapter.

 This test facility will simulate the acoustic environment inside the delivery rocket during the initial seconds of a launch sequence.
 Noise levels inside the facility will typically reach 146dBA with a frequency content range of 30-10,000Hz.